Handgun Grips: The Ultimate Guide

+The more skilled you become, the less a pistol's grip angle matters.
 But if one pistol takes 500 reps to point perfectly, and another takes 1000 reps because of the grip angle, that could be a factor in which pistol is right for you.

 Also, if all your pistols have about the same grip angle, you won't have to adjust your aim when switching pistols.

 Glocks are made to all have the same grip angle and controls, so it's easy to go from a pocket pistol to a full-size with Glocks.